Dmitriy-Frostoff/boilerplate-webpack-gulp-html-scss-js-components/README.md

 `Sass` includes `abstracts` parts that are used in the entire boilerplate.
 It's an

-- `animations` (path: `./projectName/src/components/abstracts/_animations.scss`),
+- `animations` (path: `./projectName/src/shared/ui/common styles/abstracts/_animations.scss`),
-- `constants` (path: `./projectName/src/components/abstracts/_constants.scss`),
+- `constants` (path: `./projectName/src/shared/ui/common styles/abstracts/_constants.scss`),
-- `mixins` (path: `./projectName/src/components/abstracts/_mixins.scss`),
+- `mixins` (path: `./projectName/src/shared/ui/common styles/abstracts/_mixins.scss`),
-- `placeholders` (path: `./projectName/src/components/abstracts/_placeholders.scss`).
+- `placeholders` (path: `./projectName/src/shared/ui/common styles/abstracts/_placeholders.scss`).
-  You can check them for benefits or delete otherwise (also check `projectName.scss` file `./projectName/src/components/projectName.scss` to delete unused anymore scss files!).
+  You can check them for benefits or delete otherwise (also check `index.scss` file `./projectName/src/app/index.scss` to delete unused anymore scss files!).

 Also there's `base` folder with styles or classes that impact on entire boilerplate layout view and includes `Blocks` (BEM methodology).
 There're

-- `_normalize.scss` (path: `./projectName/src/components/base/_normalize.scss`) (to lead the browser styles to be browser independent, to ease crossbrowser app development),
+- `_normalize.scss` (path: `./projectName/src/shared/ui/common styles/base/_normalize.scss`) (to lead the browser styles to be browser independent, to ease crossbrowser app development),
-- `_typography.scss` (path: `./projectName/src/components/base/_typography.scss`) containing all the text heights variables,
+- `_typography.scss` (path: `./projectName/src/shared/ui/common styles/base/_typography.scss`) containing all the text heights variables,
-- `_common.scss` (path: `./projectName/src/components/base/_common.scss`) one of the most important files that introduce basic classes for `body`, `containers`, `links`, `text elements` (color-modificators, letter - spacing modificators).
+- `_common.scss` (path: `./projectName/src/shared/ui/common styles/base/_common.scss`) one of the most important files that introduce basic classes for `body`, `containers`, `links`, `text elements` (color-modificators, letter - spacing modificators).
 This classes will be fundamental for elements in the `app` or `site page` that with usage of a few of their own classes help to reach desire result with minimum efforts.

 `layout` folder includes classes that forming `flex` or `grid` layout.

 ---

-note: pay attention to order of the imported files in the `projectName.scss`!
+note: pay attention to order of the imported files in the `index.scss`!
 The last improts will override previous one if there's matches in classnames or ids or tags!

 ---

 #### JavaScript / Component approach

 `JS` rules all the things inside the boilerplate.
 The only and one.
-Entire boilerplate structure is made for only the goal - turn everything into the components (React one and other Frameworks like), where every component is as much as possible unconnected unit for maximum reusage in a project and not only one (with few tiny modifications).
+Entire boilerplate structure is made for only the goal - turn everything into the components (React one and other Frameworks like), where every component is as much as possible unconnected and incapsulated unit for maximum reusage in a project and not only one (with few tiny modifications).
 It includes `_<component_filename>.html`, `_<component_filename>.scss` and optional `_<component_filename>.js` (it's possible to include component parts into it using `webpack` features of loaders and some utilities for creating `html templates`), that implements the logic of the component.
 The `components` are at (path: `./projectName/src/components`).

 There's a `htmlCreateComponentHelper` custom made by myself simple utility (commonly used pattern), that gives an oportunity to create `html templates` to use in Single Page Aplication (SPA) (load `html template` on demand using JS like in React) (check for more about the component approach implementation [the Rolling Scopes School lecture (RU) by mentor Viktar Kovalev](https://www.youtube.com/watch?v=Edue1LmnZqo));

+But the best possible way for nowdays is to use appropriate to your goals architecture (MVC, MVP, MVVM, Module Architecture, Atomic Design, Feature-Sliced Design(FSD) etc).
+The boilerplate structure is turned to use FSD architecture (to learn more about FSD check the [FSD official docs](https://feature-sliced.design/docs/get-started)).

 ### The boilerplate structure and brief descriptions: